 Task 2.3 requires that if IAD experiences an unusual proliferation of cases and/or workload, IAD staffing be increased to maintain timeliness standards (compliance standard: Yes/No).
-During the current reporting period, IAD opened 296 cases, an increase of 12 cases from the last reporting period.
-During this reporting period, OPD transferred one sergeant to fill a vacancy left by a retired sergeant, but it did not assign any additional personnel to IAD.
-Currently, IAD has two civilian intake technician positions open; the hiring process is ongoing as of the publication of this report.
-Also, the Chief approved 299 cases, an increase of 54 cases from the last reporting period.
-OPD is in compliance with Task 2.3.
+During the current reporting period, IAD opened 273 cases, a decrease of 23 cases from the last reporting period.
+The Chief approved 238 cases, a decrease of 61 cases from the last reporting period.